Increasing Patient’s Access to Care Through Nurse-First Triage

 Since implementing Conduit’s nurse-first triage solution, Hopscotch has seen meaningful improvement.
 Patients now receive immediate clinical advice 24/7, higher patient satisfaction and improved provider work-life balance.

-For a deeper dive into how this partnership, read the full case study.
+For a deeper dive into learning the true value of this partnership, read the full case study.

 Related News